Frequently Asked Questions

 : The network port your Express application will listen on.3000

 ?
-It keeps sensitive credentials out of your source code, making your application more secure and easier to configure for different environments (development, staging, production).
+It keeps sensitive credentials out of your source code, making your application more secure and easier to configure for different environments (development, staging, production).<!-- GAP: Missing information about credential rotation best practices and security implications (Type: Substantive, Priority: Medium) -->

 3. Implementing Core Functionality (Basic Send)

-Let's start by initializing the Plivo client and creating a function to send a single SMS.
+Initialize the Plivo client and create a function to send a single SMS.

 Edit